Re-creating Vanished Organs

 Neue Kirche, Arnstadt, Thuringia (Wender, 1703)

-(Also see this YouTube video for a demonstration of the simulated instrument.
-An expanded article about the history of the pipe organ at Arnstadt is also available here.)
+(An expanded article about the history of the pipe organ at Arnstadt is also available here.)

 J S Bach was appointed organist here at the age of eighteen in the year J F Wender’s new organ had been inspected and approved by the youngster himself.
 Details of the instrument have been the subject of widespread conjecture and misunderstanding ever since, which is surprising given that Wender’s contract of 1699 survives together with the original console.
 Even the name given to the church by sundry authors varies for no good reason.
 It was called the Neue Kirche because its predecessor, Bonifaciuskirche or St Boniface, had been destroyed by fire in 1581, though today it is generally called the Bachkirche for obvious reasons.